 What is in the guide?

-The GASB Implementation Guide No. 2019-3 Leases, is effective for reporting periods beginning after Dec.
-15, 2019 and earlier if GASB Statement No. 87 has been implemented.
+The GASB Implementation Guide No. 2019-3 Leases, is effective for fiscal years beginning after June 15, 2021, and earlier if GASB Statement No. 87 has been implemented.
 Like other GASB implementation guides, it is part question and answer format on common and uncommon questions, sample note disclosures and some specific examples on application of the overall standard.

 The GASB 87 implementation guide contains 13 major categories of discussion.
 Here’s a sample of what you’ll find: